HackRU/handbook/README.md

 ### Post HackRU Duties

-We do not intend to categorize duties as pre vs. post or even “during” HackRU duties.
+We will have a post-mortem to address communication issues and technical issues.

 Project development will continue regardless of HackRU’s timeline - especially for unrelated projects.
 (Related projects will abide by a generally pre-HackRU timeline.)

 ### Timeline